Lornatang/SRGAN-PyTorch/README.md

 - [Google Driver](https://drive.google.com/drive/folders/1A6lzGeQrFMxPqJehK9s37ce-tPDj20mD?usp=sharing)
 - [Baidu Driver](https://pan.baidu.com/s/1o-8Ty_7q6DiS3ykLU09IVg?pwd=llot)

+Please refer to `README.md` in the `data` directory for the method of making a dataset.

 ## Test

-Modify the contents of the file as follows.
+Modify the contents of the `config.py` file as follows.

 - line 29: `upscale_factor` change to the magnification you need to enlarge.
 - line 31: `mode` change Set to valid mode.